rderooy/dosbox-x-wiki/Home.md

 * **Turbo (Fast Forward)**: Increases the emulated DOS's current CPU speed to 200%-300% of the normal speed.

-* **Normal speed**: Resets the emulated DOS's current CPU speed to the normal speed.
+* **Normal speed**: Restores the emulated DOS's current speed relative to real-time to the normal speed.

-* **Speed up**: Slightly increases the emulated DOS's current CPU speed.
+* **Speed up**: Increases the emulated DOS's current speed relative to real-time.
+You can speed up the emulation with this if you want to play a game at greater than 100% normal speed.

-* **Speed down**: Slightly decreases the emulated DOS's current CPU speed.
+* **Speed down**: Decreases the emulated DOS's current speed relative to real-time.
+You can slow down the emulation with this if you want to play a game at less than 100% normal speed.

-* **Increment cycles**: Increases the amount of instructions DOSBox-X tries to emulate each millisecond.
+* **Increment cycles**: Increases the amount of CPU instructions DOSBox-X tries to emulate each millisecond.

-* **Decrement cycles**: Decreases the amount of instructions DOSBox-X tries to emulate each millisecond.
+* **Decrement cycles**: Decreases the amount of CPU instructions DOSBox-X tries to emulate each millisecond.

-* **Edit cycles**: Sets the amount of instructions DOSBox-X tries to emulate each millisecond to a specific value.
+* **Edit cycles**: Sets the amount of CPU instructions DOSBox-X tries to emulate each millisecond to a specific value.

 * **CPU core**: Selects the emulated DOS's CPU core - normal, full, simple, dynamic, or auto.